 Here are some of TD Bank’s biggest benefits:

 - Competitive interest rates: Interest rates from TD Bank are similar to rates from the top home equity lenders.
-As of late February 2021, its home equity fixed-rate loans start as low as 4.59 percent APR in some states, while its variable-rate HELOCs start as low as 3.74 percent APR.
+As of September 2021, its home equity fixed-rate loans start as low as 4.39 percent APR in some states, while its variable-rate HELOCs start as low as 3.74 percent APR.

 - Fixed-rate HELOC option: Borrowers who are interested in a HELOC but wary of variable interest rates and fluctuating monthly payments may opt for TD Bank’s fixed-rate HELOC option.

 - Rate discount opportunities: Current TD Bank customers with a personal checking account receive a 0.25 percent rate discount on HELOCs.
 Those seeking a home equity loan receive a 0.25 percent discount for setting up autopay from a TD Bank personal checking or savings account.

 Before applying, it’s also important to consider some of TD Bank’s drawbacks: